 - Rationale: there's little benefit in adding a separate entry for every instrument conceived by any artist but not made available for more general use, since it risks filling the database with instruments that won't ever be selected again and will just confuse users.

-- Exceptions: should the novelty or custom creation start being produced and sold to others (even if in very limited numbers) as a legitimate instrument, it might qualify for addition.
+- Exceptions: should the novelty or custom creation start being produced and sold to others (even if in fairly limited numbers) as a legitimate instrument, it might qualify for addition.
 Wider adoption can definitely move an instrument from "novelty not to be added" to "perfectly acceptable addition" (such as gravikords and handpans)

 Modified instruments like "backwards guitar", "two flutes glued together" or "piano smasher"